Israel claims senior Hamas commander Marwan Issa killed in Gaza strike

 ‘Reasonable grounds’ to believe Israel committing ‘genocide’

-“We have checked all the intelligence,” Rear Admiral Daniel Hagari said in a televised statement on Tuesday.
+“We have checked all the intelligence,” Israel’s Rear Admiral Daniel Hagari said in a televised statement on Tuesday.

 “Marwan Issa was eliminated in the strike we carried out around two weeks ago,” he said.